Category Archives: Royal Deaths and Illnesses

 Peter and Catherine; Credit – Wikipedia

 It was important to Empress Elizabeth that Peter marry so that the Romanov dynasty would be continued.
 Elizabeth arranged for Peter to marry his second cousin, Sophie of Anhalt-Zerbst (later Catherine II the Great), daughter of Christian August, Prince of Anhalt-Zerbst and Johanna Elisabeth of Holstein-Gottorp.
 Sophie converted to Russian Orthodoxy, took the name Ekaterina (Catherine) Alexeievna, and married Peter on August 21, 1745.
-Peter and Catherine’s marriage was not a happy one but Catherine did have one son, the future Emperor Paul, and one daughter Anna Petrovna, who died in early childhood.
+Peter and Catherine’s marriage was not happy, but Catherine gave birth to one son, the future Emperor Paul, and one daughter Anna Petrovna, who died in early childhood.
 Both children were taken by Empress Elizabeth to her apartments immediately after their births to be raised by her.
-Peter and Catherine both had affairs and Catherine later claimed that her son Paul had not been fathered by Peter and that they had never consummated their marriage.
+Both Peter and Catherine had affairs.
+Catherine later claimed that her son Paul was not Peter’s son and they had never consummated their marriage.

 Roots of a Conspiracy